How would Bounce have responded to past earthquake events?

 We get this question a lot.

-The simple answer is that Bounce’s automatic claims payment would have been activated by all the major earthquakes that we have seen in New Zealand over the past decade.
-This means that we could have supported thousands of Kiwis bounce back to recovery.
+The simple answer is that Bounce’s claims payment process would have been activated by all the major earthquakes (i.e. earthquakes with a magnitude greater than 5) that we have seen in New Zealand over the past decade.
+Assuming that GeoNet sensors showed a ground movement of at least 20cm per second, then this means that Bounce could have hypothetically supported thousands of Kiwis bounce back to recovery.

 The Science